 - Plan your food and water rations

-- Pick up all your trash
+- Pick up all your garbage

-- Protect and care for the environment
+- Protect and take care of the enviroment

-Have you ever camped out at sea?
+Have you ever camped by sea?